GuidoFrancoSanguinetti/Repository/CypressTest/README.txt

 Run into some issues with "type" so switched to "invoke".
 Run into some issues with the logout being too fast so added "be.visible".
 Found irregular writting on the response when using assert, requires further investigating from me.
+With access to DB you could test Cart and Purchase separately without them depending on each other.

+TODO:
+Check setup
+Erase useless lines
+Split Elements into variables and check how to provide different names for the same element and have it try them all Check why Cucumber extensions are not automatically building steps How to have VSCode automatically build a blank method and constructor

+Task:
 2) Explain the process and principles you’ve chosen since the very beginning.

 I believe I already talked about this, I'm unsure if I should add anything else.